 - Violating a restraining order

 No one is perfect.
 Sometimes mistakes are made, or circumstances keep you from meeting your obligations.
 If you are faced with probation revocation, you need good representation that will fight for you and put your freedom first.
 Choose our skilled Placer County criminal defense lawyers at Leupp & Woodall to help see you through this critical time.

-We have decades of experience providing criminal defense in Nevada County.
+We have decades of experience providing criminal defense in Placer County.
 Let us put that experience to work for you.
 Contact us today at (530) 836-5062.